Female Pattern Baldness Hair Loss Treatment

 What are the symptoms of Pattern Hair loss in women?

-The hair thinning goes undetected in the early stages due to the length of the hair but progressively gets worse.
+The hair thinning goes undetected in the early stages due to the length of the hair but progressively gets worse which is also referred in American Academy of Dermatology Association.
 The woman is often not sure whether to worry or not till it is too late.
 This is where a Tricho Analysis can help.
 It can detect these initial signs of hair thinning so that a suitable line of treatment can be started in the early stages.

 What are the causes of Pattern Hair loss in women?